I Hate Computer Science | Pros and Cons

 In reality, programming is just a small part of what computer science is about.

-3. As someone who prefers to work with people rather than machines, I found that I didn’t really enjoy computer science.
+3. As someone who prefers to work with people rather than machines, I found that I didn’t enjoy computer science.

 I liked the challenge of programming, but I didn’t like spending hours in front of a screen staring at code.